Parliament-Funkadelic: Key members

 George Clinton (band leader, vocals, songwriter, producer; born July 22, 1941).

 George Clinton has been, since its inception, the driving force behind the development of the P-Funk sound, having led the collective since forming The Parliaments as a doo-wop group in the late 1950s.
 The funk sound, socially conscious lyrics, and P-Funk mythology developed primarily by Clinton have been especially influential for later R&B, hip hop, and rock music.

 Bernie Worrell (keyboards, vocals, songwriter, arranger; producer; April 19, 1944 – June 24, 2016).

 Bernie Worrell officially joined Funkadelic after the release of their first album and became an integral member of the Parliament-Funkadelic collective thereafter.
 His classical training on piano and innovative use of synthesizers has proven to be extremely influential, particularly his pioneering use of the Moog synthesizer, which replaced the conventional electric bass on songs like "Flash Light" and "Aqua Boogie".
 He was responsible for many P-Funk rhythm and (with trombonist Fred Wesley) horn arrangements.
 Worrell left the band in 1981, but continued to contribute to P-Funk studio albums and occasionally appear live with Parliament-Funkadelic as a special guest.

 William "Bootsy" Collins (bass guitar, vocals, drums, songwriter, producer; born October 26, 1951).

-Bootsy Collins was a major songwriter, rhythm arranger, and bassist for Parliament-Funkadelic during the seventies and was a major influence in the band's sound during that time.
+Bootsy Collins was a major songwriter, rhythm arranger, and bassist for Parliament-Funkadelic during the 1970s and was a major influence in the band's sound during that time.
 His style of bass playing has become especially influential.
 Collins later focused his attention on his own Bootsy's Rubber Band but continues to make occasional contributions to studio albums by members of the Parliament-Funkadelic collective.

 Eddie Hazel (guitar, vocals, songwriter; April 10, 1950 – December 23, 1992).

 Eddie Hazel was the original lead guitarist for Funkadelic and was a major force on the first several albums by that group.
 His Hendrix-inspired style has become very influential.
-After the early 1970s he contributed sporadically to various Parliament-Funkadelic projects.
+After the early 1970s, he contributed sporadically to various Parliament-Funkadelic projects.
 A key early Funkadelic song that captured both the band's unique sound and Hazel's talent was the ten-minute guitar solo "Maggot Brain" from the 1971 Funkadelic album of the same title.

 Maceo Parker (saxophone; born February 14, 1943).

 Maceo joined James Brown's band with brother Melvin Parker in 1964.
 In 1970, Parker, his brother Melvin, and a few of Brown's band members left to establish the band Maceo & All the King's Men, which toured for two years.

 In January 1973, Parker rejoined with James Brown.
-He also charted a single "Parrty – Part I" (#71 pop singles) with Maceo & the Macks that year.
+He also charted a single "Parrty – Part I" (No. 71 pop singles) with Maceo & the Macks that year.
 In 1975, Parker and some of Brown's band members, including Fred Wesley, left to join George Clinton's band Parliament-Funkadelic.